kunallohar862/ElevateLabs_Task3/README.md

     FROM departments
     WHERE department_name = 'Computer Science'
 );

-## 4. Aggregate Functions (SUM, AVG)
+Aggregate Functions

-Summarize and analyze data

--- Calculate total salary
+SQL provides aggregate functions for summarizing data.

+To calculate the total salary:

+sql
+Copy
+Edit
 SELECT SUM(salary) FROM employees;

--- Calculate average age
+To find the average age:

+sql
+Copy
+Edit
 SELECT AVG(age) FROM students;
+Other useful aggregate functions include COUNT(), MAX(), and MIN().

-## 5. Creating Views
+Views

-Simplify complex queries and reuse results.
+Views are virtual tables based on the result of a query and help simplify data analysis and enhance security.

--- Create a view
+Creating a view for average student age per department:

+sql
+Copy
+Edit
 CREATE VIEW student_summary AS
 SELECT department_id, AVG(age) AS avg_age
 FROM students
 GROUP BY department_id;

--- Query the view
+Querying the view:

+sql
+Copy
+Edit
 SELECT * FROM student_summary WHERE avg_age > 20;

-## 6. Query Optimization with Indexes
+Query Optimization with Indexes

-Improve the performance of queries using indexes

--- Create an index
+To improve query performance, especially on large datasets, indexes are used.

+Creating an index:

+sql
+Copy
+Edit
 CREATE INDEX idx_student_age ON students(age);
+However, excessive indexing should be avoided because it can slow down INSERT, UPDATE, and DELETE operations.

-## Conclusion
+Conclusion

-Mastering these SQL fundamentals ensures efficient data handling, complex query building, and optimized database performance — essential skills for real-world software development and data analysis
+Mastering these SQL fundamentals — data retrieval, joining tables, using subqueries, applying aggregate functions, creating views, and optimizing queries with indexes — is crucial for developing efficient, scalable database solutions and ensuring better data management in real-world applications.

+yaml
+Copy
+Edit

+---

+✅ Now it's **perfectly structured**:
+- Title
+- Short sections
+- Code examples in code blocks
+- Smooth flow
+- Professional for GitHub presentation

+---

+Would you also like me to quickly show you a **sample GitHub repo structure** (folder, files) if you plan to add more SQL files later? 🚀
+(It would make your project even more organized!)